The Three Masterpieces

 The Masterpiece

 Final Fantasy VI is widely regarded as the pinnacle of 16-bit RPG design and among the greatest games ever made.
-Released in April 1994 in Japan (as “Final Fantasy III” in North America that October), it follows an ensemble cast of 14 playable characters through a steampunk-inflected world where magic has been suppressed and an insane imperial general called Kefka is ascending to godhood.
+Released in April 1994 in Japan (as “Final Fantasy III” in North America that October), it follows an ensemble cast of fourteen playable characters through a steampunk-inflected world where magic has been suppressed and an insane imperial general named Kefka is ascending to godhood.

 The game is extraordinary in several ways: it has no single protagonist (Terra Branford and Celes Chere share the narrative weight), its villain actually wins at the halfway point — destroying the world — and the second half of the game asks the player to reassemble the scattered cast and find meaning after catastrophe.

-Directed by Yoshinori Kitase and co-directed by Hiroyuki Ito, FFVI was developed over 14 months by a team of roughly 50 people.
+Directed by Yoshinori Kitase and co-directed by Hiroyuki Ito, FFVI was developed over fourteen months by a team of roughly fifty people.
 Kitase's theatrical background influenced the game's scene-by-scene structure.
 Producer Hironobu Sakaguchi approved the opera house sequence consuming one-third of the game's total memory over internal objections — a decision that defined the game's legacy.
+For more on the creators behind it, see the People profiles.

 Final Fantasy VI SNES box art